benroberts999/AdamsMoulton/README.md

 A 2D system of ODEs could be, e.g., a 2nd-order ODE, or a pair of coupled first-order ODEs.

-Could reaonably simply be extened to general N-dimension problems.
+Could reasonably simply be extened to general N-dimension problems.

 [![tests][tests-badge]][tests-url]
 [![build][build-badge]][build-url]